Skip to main content

 How does Clay's waterfall enrichment improve data accuracy compared to single-source providers?+

-Clay's waterfall system queries up to 10+ data sources sequentially for each prospect, starting with the most reliable and cost-effective sources.
-If the first source doesn't have a contact or the data quality is low, it automatically tries the next source in the waterfall.
-This approach typically achieves 85-95% contact accuracy rates compared to 60-70% for single-source solutions.
-The system also validates data across sources and flags inconsistencies, ensuring you get the most accurate and up-to-date information available.
+Clay's waterfall system queries up to 10+ of its 150+ data sources sequentially for each prospect, starting with the most reliable and cost-effective providers.
+If the first source lacks a contact or returns low-quality data, it automatically tries the next provider in the chain, continuing until a match is found or all sources are exhausted.
+This approach materially improves coverage compared to relying on a single vendor.

-What are the data costs and how can teams control spending?+
+What are Clay's data costs and how can teams control spending?+

-How sophisticated can the AI personalization get, and what data does it use?+
+How sophisticated can Claygent's AI personalization get, and what data does it use?+

-Clay's AI analyzes dozens of data points including recent company news, job postings, technology stack changes, funding events, leadership transitions, social media activity, and mutual connections.
-It can generate personalization angles like referencing a prospect's recent promotion, commenting on their company's new product launch, or mentioning shared alma maters or connections.
-The AI is trained to avoid generic compliments and instead focus on business-relevant insights that provide genuine value to the prospect.
+Claygent analyzes dozens of signals including recent company news, job postings, technology stack changes, funding events, leadership transitions, social media activity, and mutual connections.
+It can generate personalization angles like referencing a prospect's recent blog post or a company's latest product launch, producing research-grade context for each contact.

 Can Clay handle complex account-based sales strategies with multiple stakeholders?+

-Yes, Clay excels at account-based strategies through its company intelligence features.
-It can identify all relevant stakeholders within target accounts, track organizational changes, and coordinate personalized outreach across multiple contacts while maintaining account-level context.
-The platform maps relationships between contacts, identifies decision-maker hierarchies, and can trigger campaigns based on account-level events like funding rounds or leadership changes.
+Yes, Clay excels at account-based strategies through its company intelligence and Signals features.
+It can identify all relevant stakeholders within target accounts, track organizational changes, and coordinate personalized outreach across multiple contacts while maintaining account-level context and scoring.

 What level of technical expertise is required to get value from Clay?+

-While Clay offers a no-code interface, maximizing its potential typically requires someone with sales operations experience or technical aptitude.
-Basic list building and enrichment can be set up quickly, but advanced workflows, custom integrations, and optimization require understanding of data flows and sales processes.
-Most successful teams either have a dedicated sales ops person or invest 20-30 hours learning the platform's advanced features.
+While Clay's Sculptor builder is no-code, maximizing the platform typically requires someone with sales operations experience or strong technical aptitude.
+Basic list building and enrichment can be set up in an afternoon, but advanced workflows, custom Claygent prompts, and CRM integrations benefit from a dedicated RevOps operator or Clay-certified consultant.

 Ready to Make Your Decision?